 |15.||Olympus E-PL1||Y||stereo / -||-||-||mini||2.0||-||-||-|

 |17.||Olympus E-P2||Y||stereo / -||-||-||mini||2.0||-||-||-|

-Both the XTi and the E-P3 have been discontinued, but can regularly be found used on eBay.
+Both the XTi and the E-P3 have been discontinued, but can regularly be found used on ebay.
 The XTi was replaced by the Canon Xsi, while the E-P3 was followed by the Olympus E-P5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon XTi Manual (free pdf) or the online Olympus E-P3 Manual.
+Further information on the features and operation of the XTi and E-P3 can be found, respectively, in the Canon XTi Manual (free pdf) or the online Olympus E-P3 Manual.